Making a claim for a service-related condition

 If you are submitting a paper claim and you haven’t already, you must provide us with proof of identity documents.
 For information on requirements, read more on our proof of identity page.

-You should provide supporting documents
+You can provide supporting documents

 - clinical notes